A short story by L.R. Forgues

 Hunkering down, I pull my trench in around me…then dashing forward; out along the gangway.
 The goon’s blade is clenched in my fist, the grenades tucked away.

-Still can’t believe that that first jerk, the one guarding the junction station, hit my piece.
-Second time ever, I take the Smith and Wesson out…and it gets wasted!
+Still can’t believe that that first jerk, the one guarding the junction station where this little jaunt began, hit my piece.
+Second time ever, I take that gorgeous Smith and Wesson out…and it gets wasted!
 As in – takes a bullet…probably saving my skin.

 Damn, that thing bucked when the cylinder blew.
 Actually heard a piece scream past my head.

 It hadn’t even eradicated any deserving scum yet.

 My boots pound on the grated walkway below, despite my best efforts.
 The snow helps…but I still notice.

 Hopefully they don’t.

 I’m closing on the first tower.
 No shots fired yet.